Dischidia: Imbricate leaves

-Uses

 Cultivation

 A few of the species are in widespread cultivation, and can be kept as houseplants in temperate regions, or in protected conditions.
-At some point, between the years 2015-2020, a few species and cultivars became known via the houseplant trade, especially D. ovata, D. nummularia, and D. ioantha, along with several more.
+At some point, between the years 2015–2020, a few species and cultivars became known via the houseplant trade, especially D. ovata, D. nummularia, and D. oiantha, along with several more.
 Awareness of the genus, as well as its overall popularity, has steadily increased among tropical plant growers and enthusiasts.

 Species

+The following is an alphabetical listing of the 128 species in this genus that are accepted by Plants of the World Online as of February 2025.